 The roll-out started in 2020 in six local government areas (LGAs) in regional Victoria.
 In 2021, it launched in a further 15 LGAs.

 In 2022, services in these 21 LGAs are funded to deliver between five and 15 hours of Three-Year-Old Kindergarten.
 These areas include:

 - East Gippsland

 - Northern Grampians

 - Southern Grampians

-- providing families with greater access to more hours earlier in the roll-out schedule, which will have the best impact on children's learning and development
+- provide children with more hours of Three-Year-Old Kindergarten programs where this is possible, which will have a greater impact on children's learning and development

-- allowing providers to be more responsive to the varied needs of communities across the state
+- allow providers to be more responsive to the varied needs of communities across the State

-- creating more certainty to support long-term infrastructure planning.
+- create more certainty to support long-term infrastructure planning and service viability.

 2024-29: Progressive scale-up of hours